Chivalry & Sorcery: Reception

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman thought that the game was too complex to be played, and added "Even if the question of complexity were disregarded, it's not suited for dungeon adventures of the conventional sort, and indeed the monsters and most of the fantasy material are included almost as an afterthought."
 He also thought the magic systems, although "interesting, well researched and fairly 'realistic', [are] wildly unsuited to normal adventuring."
 Freeman concluded by suggesting that the game was more suitable as reference material for another role-playing game, and gave it an Overall Evaluation of "Poor as a game; Excellent as a source."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan found the overly detailed game overwhelming for most players, calling it "among the most complex RPGs ever published."
+Swan found the magic system especially complicated and pointed out that the rules themselves warned players "to think twice before choosing mages as characters.
+It's a warning worth taking seriously: the C&S magic system involves a mind-numbing collection of tables, formulas, and rules that could serve as a grad school text in wizardry."
+Swan commented that "The rest of the game is equally tough, and the skimpy examples of play, poor organization, and confusing charts don't help."
+Swan concluded by giving the game a rating of 2.5 out of 4, saying, "For players with insatiable appetites for detail, there are few better choices than Chivalry & Sorcery.
+The less obsessive will find C&S more valuable as a source of ideas."

 In a retrospective review of Chivalry & Sorcery in Black Gate, James Maliszewski said "Fond as I am of C&S, there's little question in my mind that those tools were often hard to use and cumbersome.
 Despite that, at least in the circles in which I moved, C&S was very influential.
 I didn’t know anyone who actually played the game itself, but the ideas Backhaus and Simbalist advanced through it held a lot of power."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "There is a beauty in complex rules, and Chivalry & Sorcery's vividly imply a world in a way that few other RPGs, then or now, manage ...
+All of this detail encouraged a new kind of focus on roleplaying, certainly, but one that is bogged down by the weight of its rules and their insistence on intricately simulating the world."